XiongPengNUS/rsome/docs/index.md

     Objective: 22.4

 The example above shows that RSOME models can be formulated via straightforward and highly readable algebraic expressions, and the formulated model can be transformed into a standard form, which is then solved by the integrated solver.
-The basic information of the standard form can be retrieved by calling the <code>do_math()</code> method of the RSOME model object.
+The basic information of the standard form can be retrieved by calling the `do_math()` method of the RSOME model object.

 ```python